patternfly-java/patternfly-java/showcase/common/src/doc/home.md

 # PatternFly Java

-PatternFly Java is a 💯Java implementation of [PatternFly](https://www.patternfly.org/) without any JavaScript dependencies.
+PatternFly Java is a 💯 Java implementation of [PatternFly](https://www.patternfly.org/) without any JavaScript dependencies.
 Its goal is to provide an easy-to-use, elegant, and efficient API to build complex web applications with PatternFly in Java.
 PatternFly Java integrates with and builds upon Elemento's [builder API](https://github.com/hal/elemento#builder-api).
 It works with both GWT and J2CL.
 The following code snippet gives a taste of what PatternFly Java looks like:

 ```java
 body().add(page()